 Nowadays cyber-attacks happen every 39 seconds and they target both big enterprises and small businesses.

 The healthcare industry has not been overlooked by cybercriminals, unfortunately.
 In February 2020 alone, 1,531,855 health records were breached during 39 healthcare breaches.

 You may ask – why would someone want to access health information?
 What is its value?
-Electronic health records have all kinds of sensitive information and personal identification: full names, addresses, family information, social security numbers, payment details, patient history, etc. It is like winning a lottery for criminals since there are just too many details and undeletable blackmail material, and medical conditions.
+Electronic health records have all kinds of sensitive information and personal identification: full names, addresses, family information, social security numbers, payment details, patient history, etc. It is like winning a lottery for criminals since there is just so much personal information and undeletable blackmail material, and medical conditions.
 So EHR/EMRs can cost hundreds and thousands of dollars on the black market, compared to $4 for SSN or $5-8 for a credit card number.

-In this article, we are going to explain how these breaches can affect your organization and how to prevent data breaches in healthcare.
+In this article, we are going to explain how these breaches can affect your organization and how to prevent data breaches in the healthcare sector.

 What Problems Can Healthcare Organizations Face from Data Breaches?